Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Discussions

-We introduced the 2MC-OBPPP framework to efficiently estimate three key metrics for quantum circuits: the noise-induced MSE, the variance of gradient, and the deviation from a random unitary ensemble.
-By taking derivatives of the MSE, we obtain a noise bottleneck diagnostic that pinpoints the elements where errors have the most pronounced impact on computational outputs, enabling the targeted error suppression and significantly reducing the overhead.
-Our numerical results reveal a regime of damping strengths in which noise transiently enhances the variance of gradient and delays barren plateaus, while simultaneously degrading expressibility.
+We introduced the 2MC-OBPPP framework to estimate several key metrics for quantum circuits efficiently: the noise-induced MSE, the variance of gradient, the deviation from a random unitary ensemble, and establish a noise bottleneck analysis.
 These results have immediate practical utility.
-The bottleneck map provides a guide for allocating error mitigation or pulse-shaping resources, replacing indiscriminate noise-reduction strategy with a focused one.
-Fast estimation of noise robustness, trainability, and expressibility enables the prescreening of ansatzes and depths before hardware deployment, thereby shortening the design-test cycle of variational algorithms.
-Future work could examine how the introduction of MMFFs affects circuit performance, particularly under realistic noise models.
-Ultimately, integrating this framework into compilation pipelines, extending it to time-dependent noise and more diverse MMFFs will establish a noise-aware toolkit that advances the co-design of hardware and algorithms toward practical quantum advantage.
+The bottleneck map provides a guide for allocating error mitigation or pulse-shaping resources, replacing an indiscriminate noise-reduction strategy with a focused one.
+Fast classical benchmarking enables the prescreening of ansatzes and depths before hardware deployment, thereby shortening the design-test cycle of quantum algorithms.

+Future work could examine how the introduction of MMPFs affects circuit performance, particularly under realistic noise models.
+Ultimately, integrating this framework into compilation pipelines, extending it to time-dependent noise and more diverse mid-circuit measurements with feed-forward, will establish a noise-aware toolkit that advances the co-design of hardware and algorithms toward practical quantum advantage.

 \onecolumngrid